 How the VA Appeals Process Works

-To start the appeals process you or your attorney have to file a Notice of Disagreement (NOD) with the VA.
+To start the appeals process you or your VA disability benefits lawyers have to file a Notice of Disagreement (NOD) with the VA.
 Keep in mind there is a time limit for filing a NOD.
 You must send your NOD within one year of the date the VA mailed its decision which denied your claim.
 There is not a specific VA form for a NOD, so we recommend using VA Form 21-4138, (Statement in Support of Claim) to file your NOD.

 You will have a choice of whether to have your appeal heard by decision review officer (DRO) at your regional office (Lincoln for Nebraskans and Des Moines for Iowans) or to have your appeal heard by the Board of Veterans Appeals (BVA) in Washington, D.C.